Did you know you that you can automate repetitive time tracking tasks?

 - When you start a timer for some activity, you can set your Slack status to show what you’re working on.

 - Want a simple way to notify your team about every new time entry added to Clockify?
-Zapier can watch your Clockify account for new time entries, and then post them to Slack automatically.
+Zapier and Integromat can watch your Clockify account for new time entries, and then post them to Slack automatically.

 Get a digest of new clients delivered to Gmail or Slack

 Keep yourself, your team, your boss or client up to date with the project on your plate with a digest of Clockify projects delivered to you in either in email inbox or Slack daily, weekly or monthly.

 Simply set up a digest and Zapier and Integromat will quietly add all new projects to a summary that’s delivered whenever you choose.

 See what you’ve worked on right in your calendar

 You can connect Google Calendar with Clockify via Zapier and Integromat so all entries appear in your calendar.
 Then you can see what you’ve worked on across the week neatly organized on a timeline.

 - Integrations – track time you spend on tasks by starting a timer within Asana, Trello, JIRA, and 50+ other apps with the help of Clockify Chrome/Firefox extension.

 - Time tracking reminders – get a notification when you forget to start the timer